pokstad/nestable/README.md

 A terminal based app for taking nested notes.

+** WARNING: Nestable is currently in an experimental state.
+Don't expect it to be stable for regular use until v1.0 **

 ## Overview

 Nestable is a terminal based app for nesting notes within each other.
 It is delivered as a single executable binary with batteries included.
 It stores notes locally in a single SQLite file.
 It has subcommands to help edit notes, find notes, and export notes.